 Pre- or corequisite(s): None.

-The course will allow the student to investigate a specific topic in the sociological study of deviance and social control.
-Topics covered will vary from semester to semester and may include, but are not limited to, the sociology of mental illness, stigma, sexual deviance, surveillance, and substance use, abuse and control.
+Students investigate the sociological study of deviance and social control.
+Topics may include, but are not limited to, the sociology of mental illness, stigma, sexual deviance, surveillance, and substance use, abuse, and control.

 4 credits